gavbarnett/Agility-Course-Maker/README.md

 Link: [AgilityCourseMaker.com](https://agilitycoursemaker.com/)

-Keyboard & mouse driven interface. -> Now also touch compatible on Andriod!
+Keyboard & mouse driven interface. -> Now also touch compatible!
 Allows designs to be saved to/loaded from the users computers as a JSON file.

   JSON file Includes: